I-Am-Jakoby/Flipper-Zero-BadUSB/README.md

 # Flipper-Zero-BadUSB 🐬

 ***
-DISCLAIMER: This repository is for educational purposes only and is not intended for real-world usage.
+**DISCLAIMER**: This repository is for educational purposes only and is not intended for real-world usage.
 The creators of this repository
 are not responsible for any harm or damage that may occur as a result of using the information or code provided in this repository.
 By accessing and using this repository, you acknowledge and agree that you do so at your own risk.
 ***